rdkcentral/Lightning-ui/docs/Adjuster/CarouselAdjuster.md

-# ArrowAdjuster
+# CarouselAdjuster

-The ArrowAdjuster is an extension of the Adjuster component, this component components shows all options in a carousel.
+The CarouselAdjuster is an extension of the Adjuster component, this component components shows all options in a carousel.

 ## Usage